AlexBlom/morse.io-rails-example/README.md

   https://ApplicationUrl/MorseUserEmail/MorseInstallId
 ```

-The main event is the /show, which occurs when your app is rendered
-next to email (via the morse.io sidebar and an iframe).

-Additional parameters are available in this request to identify active contacts on the email, allowing you to scope your views based on email context.

 For current event & available parameter documentation, see [https://morse.io/developers/docs/events](https://morse.io/developers/docs/events).

 ##Where to look

-Given this repository is demonstrative, no actual models have been stubbed.

 The modified files are:
 - config/routes.rb
 - app/controllers/email_app_controller.rb
-- app/views/email_apps/

 ##Further support
 See [https://morse.io/developers](https://morse.io/developers).